Allen police chief arrested

 Allen Police Chief Kacey Shaver -- who reportedly began his employment at APD Sept.
 9 -- was arrested Thursday by Pontotoc County Sheriff’s deputies on an out-of-town warrant.

-According to court records, Shaver was charged the same day in Tillman County with "assault and battery with a dangerous/deadly weapon."
+According to court records, Shaver was charged Sept.
+16 in Tillman County with "assault and battery with a dangerous/deadly weapon."

 Sheriff John Christian said Shaver's bond amount was $500,000 at the time of his arrest.